 The guide in the gallery didn’t settle this unrest in me when he told us about the Suffragettes attacks on Kew (I wasn’t sure of his tone and politely reminded him of the huge sacrifices they made for women, and how we are still fighting for equality).

-The Tea Pavilion was burnt down and the Orchid House broken into, many plants were ripped out of the ground and all the labels were removed (is it awful that this makes me smile?!).
+The Tea Pavilion was burnt down and the Orchid House broke into, many plants were ripped out of the ground and all the labels were removed (is it awful that this makes me smile?!).

 Just looking at how these stories are recorded now, on Kew’s Website I get the underlying feeling that the reporting of the incidents is not without bias.
 A letter from the Director of New York Botanical Garden, to Kew’s Director, says “I caught sight of the enclosed press notice of damage to your collections the other day and hope nothing important was destroyed.
 Queer way to get the vote!”.